ckartik/JobsManager/README.md

 ```

-We will be storing a local "cache" of the values from the server when we know the job has completed.
 We will also be storing a list of Job IDs that we recieve from the server inside client memory.

 ## Tradeoffs